 The Testing Center at the University Park campus includes the eTesting Lab and Scanning Operations.
 The eTesting Lab administers online course exams through Canvas.
 Scanning Operations processes and scores paper bubble sheets from course exams.

-The Testing Center is not a proctoring center for students to take paper-based exams or commercial exams such as the SAT, GRE, or LSAT.
+The Testing Center does not administer paper exams or commercial exams such as the SAT, GRE, or LSAT.